PratulDwivedi/knowledge_base/README.md

 # App Reference

+"AI-powered” is the new “.com.”
+Startups pitch wrappers LLM wrapper.
+It’s not a product.
+OpenAI owns the tech, but not the user.
+NVIDIA: The Silent Kingmaker

+When Microsoft invested billions into OpenAI, they didn’t just buy equity — they bought control.
+As OpenAI’s exclusive cloud provider, Microsoft now sits underneath every LLM wrapper that uses GPT

 ## AI Phone and Receptionist
   - https://app.getbreezy.app/home
     - answers calls and texts, delights customers, and manages your relationships automatically.